Enam Ahmed Chowdhury

 Enam Ahmed Chowdhury (29 June 1937 – 3 February 2025) was a Bangladeshi civil servant who was secretary and chairman of the Privatization Commission.
-He was an Awami League politician and Bangladesh Nationalist Party politician.
+He was a member of Awami League and Bangladesh Nationalist Party.

 Early life

-Chowdhury was born on 29 June 1937 in Sylhet District, Assam Province, British Raj.
+Chowdhury was born on 29 June 1937 at Barokot village of Golapganj in Sylhet District in the then Assam Province, British India.
+His father, Giasuddin Ahmed Chowdhury, served as a commissioner in Dhaka.
+His mother was Rafiqunnessa Khatun Chowdhury.
 He studied in Shillong, Assam.
 As a student he was a leader of the 1952 Bengali Language Movement.
-He did his bachelors and masters in economics at the University of Dhaka.
-He did another masters at the University of Oxford.
+He earned his bachelors and masters degrees in economics at the University of Dhaka.
+He earned another masters at the University of Oxford.

 Career

 Chowdhury joined the Pakistan Civil Service in 1960.
 He was the Joint Secretary of the Ministry of Commerce in 1972 and 1973.
 He was the Director General of the Export Promotion Bureau in 1974.

 Chowdhury was one of the founders of Union Capital Limited, formed after purchasing the local operations of Peregrine Investments Holdings.
 He was the first chairman of Union Capital and had previously served as vice-president of the Islamic Development Bank.
 He joined the Bangladesh Nationalist Party in 1999.

 Chowdhury served as the Chairman of the Privatization Commission.
 He was injured in a crash of Bangladesh Biman Airlines flight BG-601 in 2004 at Osmani International Airport.
 By 2005, he had privatized 26 state owned enterprises and planned to privatize 16 more.
 He held road shows in Dubai, Karachi, Kualalampur, and Mumbai in an attempt to sell the state-owned Rupali Bank.
 He supported the elections held by chief advisor Latifur Rahman which returned the Bangladesh Nationalist Party to power.
 He was the convenor of Foreign Affairs Committee of the Bangladesh Nationalist Party.
 On 18 July 2006, his supporters and supporters of Syed Makbul Hossain, member of parliament, clashed resulting in the death of one Bangladesh Jatiyatabadi Chhatra Dal activist.

 In 2007, Chowdhury was a delegate of a conference on Champaran Satyagraha organized by the Indian National Congress.
 Other delegates from Bangladesh included Muhammad Yunus, Dipu Moni, and Reaz Rahman.
 During the Fakruddin Ahmed led caretaker government he had sided with Abdul Mannan Bhuiyan led reform faction of the Bangladesh Nationalist Party.